Learn How To:

 Answer: See conductive and sensorineural hearing loss above - Do I have to see a doctor to have a successful hearing loss claim?

-Answer: When L&I has accepted a hearing loss condition either as a result of industrial injury or occupational exposure, they will authorize hearing aids when prescribed or recommended by a physician.
-L&I will pay for the cost of repairs or replacement due to normal wear and the cost of battery replacement for the life of the hearing aid.
+Answer: When L&I has accepted a hearing loss condition resulting from industrial injury or occupational exposure, they will authorize hearing aids when prescribed or recommended by a physician.
+L&I will pay for repairs or replacement due to normal wear and battery replacement for the life of the hearing aid.
 Hearing aids require prior authorization. - Can I get hearing aids before L&I authorization or different than L&I authorized?

 Answer: NO, big mistake.
 Hearing aids require authorization.
-Buy them without authorization and you pay for them.
-Accept hearing aids before authorization and you pay for everything. - Can I upgrade or purchase different hearing aids then L&I recommends?
+Buy them without authorization, and you pay for them.
+Accept hearing aids before authorization, and you pay for everything. - Can I upgrade or purchase different hearing aids than L&I recommends?

-Answer: No, upgrade your hearing aids with your own money and you pay for all future batteries, supplies, and repairs.
-If you choose hearing aids different then authorized then you pay for everything.
-However you can ask your doctor or a lawyer to appeal to L&I with medical reasons why you would need a different aid then authorized by L&I. - What are L&I’s hearing aid rules?
+Answer: No. You can upgrade your hearing aids with your own money, and you will pay for all future batteries, supplies, and repairs.
+If you choose hearing aids other than those authorized by L&I, you will pay for everything.
+However, you can ask your lawyers or doctor to appeal to L&I for medical reasons why you would need a different aid than authorized by L&I. - What are L&I’s hearing aid rules?

-This webpage borrowed from the hard work and genius of trial lawyers who came before me and the L&I self insurance claims manual.
+This webpage borrowed from the hard work and genius of trial lawyers who came before us and the L&I self-insurance claims manual.